tigera-solutions/cc-eks-container-security-workshop/modules/module-3-scan-images.md

 ## Scan the images

-1. First, let's scan the images locally, without exporting the results to Calico Cloud
+1. First, let's scan the images locally, without exporting the results to Calico Cloud.

    ```bash
    tigera-scanner scan registry.hub.docker.com/regisftm/website:v1.0.0
    ```

    This command will scan the image and present all the vulnerabilities found on it.
-However, as we didn't define the threshold for `PASS`, `WARN` or `FAIL` results, the reported result will be `UNKNOWN`
+However, as we didn't define the threshold for `PASS`, `WARN` or `FAIL` results, the reported `Scan result:` will be `UNKNOWN`.

    <pre>
    $ tigera-scanner scan registry.hub.docker.com/regisftm/website:v1.0.0